 These small guest houses are usually located in traditional city houses which ooze architectural beauty and Italian charm.
 This guide recommends B&B Sant Anna, a little guest house with beautiful studio rooms located in the heart of Bari’s Old Town and close to all the main attractions.

 2. Visit the Castello Svevo, the city’s main castle

 The Castello Normanno-Svevo is Bari’s showpiece castle and a brilliant example of 12th century military architecture.
 It was built by Norman king Roger II in 1132 and later inhabited by several kings and royals.
 The castle is nowadays Bari’s main remaining medieval fortress and a major tourist attraction.

 3. Visit the St Nicolas Basilica

-The largest church in Bari is one of the main basilicas in Southern Italy and an important pilgrimage site for both Roman Catholics and Orthodox Christians.
-Its beautifully minimalist facade and its clear lines are the trademark architectural feat of this famous religious site.
+The largest church in Bari is one of the main basilicas in southern Italy and an important pilgrimage site for both Roman Catholics and Orthodox Christians.
+Its iconic minimalist facade and its clear lines are the trademark architectural feat of this famous religious site.

 4. Visit the Museo Diocesano

 Bari has several interesting cultural institutions among which the Museo Diocesano (Via dei Duttola) plays a major role.
 The museum exhibits multiple collections of historical items and pieces of art from several of Bari’s historical periods and thereby offers visitors a glance into the region’s multifaceted past.